- 1 NI ELVIS Tutorial Video

 A truth table showing every possible combination of inputs and their corresponding outputs yields a Boolean equation that is the solution to a problem in digital logic.
 This equation can be simplified using a Karnaugh map (K-map).
 A K-map identifies and eliminates all the conditions that do not contribute to the solution.
 This simplified equation is used to build the digital circuit and will be a combination of the gates described above.

 A K-map is a two-dimensional representation of the truth table that shows the common characteristics of the inputs.
 For an equation with three inputs, usually all the combinations of the first two inputs are shown as four columns and the values for the third input are shown as two rows.
 For four inputs, all the combinations of the third and fourth inputs are shown as four rows.
 Only one value can change at a time in adjacent rows or columns.
-For example, in the following truth table, A, B, and C are the inputs and D is the output:
+For example, in the truth table in Table 4, A, B, and C are the inputs and D is the output.

-This table looks complex, but it can be simplified with a K-map:
+This table looks complex, but it can be simplified with a K-map (Table 5).

 |0 0||0 1||1 1||1 0|